AustroMelee/Avatar-Talent-Tree/docs/WATER_CONSTELLATION_BUILD_GUIDE.md

 **Minor Nodes**:
 - **Shard Volley** (1 PK): You launch a rapid-fire volley of smaller, faster ice shards instead of a single large one.
 - **Ice Discs** (1 PK): You form your projectiles into spinning discs that can be guided to curve around obstacles or bounce off surfaces.
-- **Cryo-Core** (1 PK): Your projectiles explode on impact, covering the target and surrounding area in a layer of slippery, numbing ice.

 **Manifestation A2: Glacial Armor** (4 PK): You encase parts of your body in thick, articulated plates of incredibly dense ice, granting you immense physical protection and turning your strikes into bludgeoning attacks.